 Compress your GIF online

 There is no need to download any software to compress a GIF image for the purpose of size reduction.
 These online image resizer apps will allow you to reduce the file size of a GIF.
-We found Kraken to be the most effective at compression, it does also have the lowest limit and only allows files under 1000 bytes to be uploaded without signing up.
+We found Kraken to be the most effective at compression for file support, it does also have the lowest limit and only allows files under 1000 bytes to be uploaded without signing up.
 They are however limited with what file size you can upload and they all allow the GIF image format.

 Testing each GIF compression tool

 We tested each service to see how effective they each are at reducing image size of GIF images.
 You can see the results in the color table below and also download all the files we compressed via this link (2349 kilobyte kb).

 |Max file size

 |1 MB, 32 MB for paid plan